ImTiara/VRCMods/README.md

 - This mod disables the avatar performance scanning and will make (RAM) cached avatars load instantly.
 Non-cached avatars will also load a bit faster and should decrease the lag spikes when someone changes their avatar.
 Please be aware that this will cause issues with safety features such as "performance blocking".

+# _DragFix_
+- DragFix forces the "UI Drag Threshold" (the distance you need to move your cursor before it actually starts dragging) to match your current avatar's scale.
+This fixes the issue where you are almost / fully unable to scroll menus while using a tiny avatar, or making the new QuickMenu easier to scroll in.
+DragFix also comes with individual settings for Desktop/VR drag thresholds (a value such as 0.1 is recommended for Desktop and a value of 1.0 for VR).